 The Venture 4s offer good support throughout the shoe

 .
-First, the midsole in tandem with the gel near the heel area contribute to this by protecting the foot from ground impact.
+First, the midsole in tandem with the gel near the heel area contributes to this by protecting the foot from ground impact.
 The upper also provides good support, with its snug fit and the way it wraps around the foot.
-Support is a definitely a solid feature of the Venture 4.
+Support is definitely a solid feature of the Venture 4.

 The Gel Venture 4 is suited for most runnable terrains.
 The Venture 4 is actually a trail oriented shoe, and runners who use it on trails or rougher terrain are sure to find it well equipped to handle them.
-The Venture 4 can also be used on road surfaces as well with little to no consequence, but it is worth noting that the shoe is geared a bit more towards off road.
+The Venture 4 can also be used on road surfaces as well with little to no consequence, but it is worth noting that the shoe is geared a bit more towards off-road.
 The Gel Venture 4 should be usable in rain as well, but is not waterproof

 , so caution should be exercised.

 Price is another very important facet when considering any pair of shoes.
 The Gel Venture 4 shines here, being significantly cheaper than most options for running trainers on the market.
 The Venture 4 is a great value

 choice, as it still offers good quality and design despite being cheaper than most shoes.